Generalizations of planar contact manifolds to higher dimensions: Iterated planar contact manifolds in dimension 5

 In \cite[Section~4.1]{HondaHuang18pre} Honda and Huang defined an operation $S\uplus Z$ on $S$ and $Z$, which produces a new Legendrian sphere that is a stabilization of $Z$.
 We note that there is a technical hypothesis that $S$ and $Z$ must intersect $\xi$-transversely, that is, their tangent spaces must span the contact hyperplane at an intersection point.
-But this is clear as the contact hyperplanes are tangent to the fiber at $S\cap Z$ and the intersection is transverse in the fiber.
-Now let $X'_{2k+1}$ be the result of attaching Weinstein $3$--handles to $W$ along $2k+1$ copies of $S\uplus Z$.
-The sphere $S\uplus Z$ is a stabilization of $Z$ which is the standard unknotted Legendrian sphere, thus it is a loose sphere (a front diagram for $S\uplus Z$ consists of ``front spinning" a Legendrian arc with three zig-zags, so it has a loose chart \cite{Murphy??}).
-Hence $X'_{2k+1}$ is a flexible Weinstein manifold that is diffeomorphic to $X_{2k+1}$ because the sphere $S\uplus Z$ is smoothly isotopic to $Z$.
+But this is clear as the contact hyperplanes are tangent to the page at $S\cap Z$ and the intersection is transverse in the page.
+Now let $X'_{2k+1}$ be the result of attaching Weinstein $3$--handles to $E$ along $2k+1$ copies of $S\uplus Z$.
+By \cite[Section~4.1]{HondaHuang18pre} the sphere $S\uplus Z$ is a stabilization of $Z$ which is the standard unknotted Legendrian sphere, thus it is a loose sphere.
+Hence $X'_{2k+1}$ is a flexible Weinstein manifold that is diffeomorphic to $X_{2k+1}$ because the sphere $S\uplus Z$ is smoothly isotopic to $Z$ (and their framings are the same since they are in $\pi_2(SO(3))$, which is indeed trivial).

 Next we claim that the contact structure on the boundary of the Weinstein $6$--manifold $X'_{2k+1}$ is supported by the open book $(Y, \tau_Z\circ \tau_S\circ \tau^{2k+1}_{S\uplus Z})$.
 To establish this we need to see that $S\uplus Z$ is realized by a Lagrangian on a page of the open book $(Y,\tau_Z\circ \tau_S)$.
 We show this in Lemma~\ref{lem: Lagrelpage} below.
 Thus we are done with the proof of Theorem~\ref{felxibleIP} by noticing that $X'_{2k+1}$ is iterated planar by Lemma~\ref{lem: bind}, since the binding $\partial Y$ is a lens space. \end{proof}